 My body moving is a kind of fluid compass for me.
 Through it I emerge authentic direction and feel into what I need now.
 As I get older, the urgency to repattern, recalibrate and become better versions of myself has ebbed away.
 Practice is more about relaxing a little more into my own humanity – being, enjoying, exploring, just because I can.

-You can listen to me talking about my life in movement on the Stillpoints podcast.
+Here me and see me talking about my life in movement

 What students say

 “One of the big things for me is that Jess is so absolutely authentic in her practice and it is an inspiration to know that that integrity underpins all her classes.”—Belinda

 “The sense of the presence of spirit makes Jess’s classes very special and different from the normal yoga class.
 Jess creates a space that feels sacred.”—Tinsel

 “I have deeply appreciated the clarity of Jess’s teaching.”—Anne-Marie M

 “Jess is a fantastic teacher ...
 I am particularly struck by and inspired by her calm, relaxed demeanour.
 I pretty much relax as soon as she starts speaking at the beginning of the class.”—Leah

 “Jess is a very gifted teacher and creates a space where one is entirely free from judgement and the soft energy of acceptance is ever present.
 She encourages deep listening in a very profound way because she is so finely tuned in to the present moment.
 A class can therefore be full of quiet, gentle surprises and slow awakenings.”—Anne-Marie D

 “Jess’s teaching gently reveals the magic of yoga.”—Yana